jacoborus/wiretree/README.md

 ### App

 To wire an app, pass an object containing all your units and blocks to `wireApp`.

-To enable type inference across files, export the type of your definitions object.

 If any unit is an async factory, `wireApp` will return a Promise.